longturn/freeciv21/docs/General/Manuals/client-manual.rst

 Build Path
     Provides a sub-menu of all of the pathing options available for the tile.
 This is mostly road, railroad, and maglev.
-Other rulesets may other different path types.
+Other rulesets may have different path types.
 See in game help for more details.

 Build Irrigation/Farmland
     Tell a :unit:`Worker` to irrigate the tile in order to improve the food output from the tile.
-If sufficient technological knowledge is available, then a farmland may be added to the tile at a later time during the game.
+If sufficient technological knowledge is available, then farmland may be added to the tile at a later time during the game.
 The menu will change with the best available option depending on what has been done to improve the tile in the past.